How Big Oil And Other Big Corporations Control Our Lives

 When Will It End?

-Probably never, if all the general public ever does is gripe about it, but continue to do business as usual.
+Probably never, if all the general public ever does is gripe about it, but remain silent and continue to do business as usual.

 Behind all these woes; the bottom tier; the foundation sustaining these troubles?
 Big Oil.
 Yet, no one will say so.
 No newspapers or TV news reports or politician will say so.
 Why?
 Because Big Oil has everyone with any ‘clout’ buttoned up tight in their back pockets.